netsec-ethz/rains/design-denial-of-existance.md

 E.g. If there is a bloom filter for each 1000 assertions and the false positive rate is 1%, its size is 1.17KB. [https://hur.st/bloomfilter/]

+Let's assume an assertion's size is 15 bytes (10 FQDM, 1 Context, IP4 4) and
+each shard contains around 100 assertion.
+If we use bloom filters instead of shards in such a setting, then we can reduce the size of a negative proof by one order of magnitude depending on the false positive rate.
+Shard size:

+Shard size: 1500B
+n = 100, p = 0.010014655 (1 in 100), m = 959 (120B), k = 7
+n = 100, p = 0.000000998 (1 in 1'002'276) m = 2876 (360B) k = 20

 However, in a more dynamic setup, where an authority is allowed to add and remove assertions during the validity of a bloom filter, its results cannot be totally trusted either and the probabilistic bounds do not hold anymore.
 In this